elastic/kibana/src/plugins/kibana_utils/docs/state_sync/storages/README.md

 # State Storage

-2 storage types are supported:
+Two types of storage compatible with `syncState`:

 - [KbnUrlStateStorage](./kbn_url_storage.md) - Serialises state and persists it to URL's query param in rison or hashed format (similar to what AppState & GlobalState did in legacy world).
   Listens for state updates in the URL and pushes updates back to state.